microsoft/api-guidelines/graph/patterns/viewpoint.md

 ```
 ### Updating a viewpoint

 You can update the `viewpoint` property only if the server does not compute it automatically.
-Updating the `viewpoint` property usually has a side effect, so you should use an OData action to perform the update.
+Updating the `viewpoint` property usually has a side effect, so you may want to use an OData action to perform the update.

 The following example shows marking a chat as read for a user: